2023 Advent Workshop

 Annual Ski Trip

-Mark your calendars for fun on the slopes January 26th.
-Our ski destination is Ski Brule and we’ll be checking in on Friday the 26th, checking out Saturday the 27th at the Chicaugon Lake Inn
+Our ski destination is Ski Brule and we’ll be checking in on Friday, January 26th, checking out Saturday, January 27th at the Chicaugon Lake Inn

 We hope to see you on the slopes!